timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 example, the [`random()`][random-func] function depends on the current seed, and the state of the pseudo-random sequence.
-If the function is pushed down to each data node, it would not generate a valid pseudo-random sequence from the point of view of the access node that executes the query.
+If the function is pushed down to each data node, it would not generate a valid pseudo-random sequence from the point of view of the access node that runs the query.
 Another example is the [`now()`][current_time] function to get the current transaction time.
 This function depends on the current timezone setting on each node.